14 Easy Scarecrow Craft Ideas for Toddlers, Preschoolers, & Kids

 • Draw the mouth with a black marker.

-• Cut a piece of colored paper for the shirt and fit it to the paper bag’s bottom.
+• Cut a piece of coloured paper for the shirt and fit it to the paper bag’s bottom.
 Trim its top-end to make it look rounded, like a collar.
 Place this beneath the smile with glue.

 • Stick the square patch to the middle of the shirt.